phalcon/documentation/docs/webserver-setup.md

 and save it.

+!!! warning "NOTE"

-> **NOTE**: The path above might differ depending on the apache installation you have for your web server.
+    The path above might differ depending on the apache installation you have for your web server.
 Adjust it accordingly.

-{: .alert .alert-warning }
+!!! warning "NOTE"

-> **NOTE**: As mentioned above the `PSR` extension needs to be installed and loaded before Phalcon.
+    As mentioned above the `PSR` extension needs to be installed and loaded before Phalcon.
 Add the `extension=php_psr.dll` line before the one for Phalcon as shown in the image above.
-{: .alert .alert-warning }

 ![](assets/images/content/webserver-wamp-apache-phalcon-php-ini.png)